Categories Oral Health

 Continuous snacking disrupts the oral pH balance, keeping it acidic and reducing the effectiveness of saliva in demineralizing teeth.
 You should consume sugary foods with meals, rather than as standalone snacks.

-How to Reduce the Adverse Effects of Cariogenic Diets
+How to Reduce the Adverse Effects of Cariogenic Food

-Reduce the amount and frequency of consumption of sugary snacks and beverages, as they can ultimately lead to tooth decay.
+Reduce the amount and frequency of consumption of sugary snacks and beverages, becuase they can ultimately lead to tooth decay.

 Brush and floss regularly to remove plaque and food debris.